vjelic/LLVM-AMDGPU-Assembler-Extra-glog-fork/README.md

     cmake -DLLVM_DIR=/srv/git/llvm.git/build ..
     make

-Examples that require clang will only be built if clang is built as part of clang.
+Examples that require clang will only be built if clang is built as part of llvm.

 #### Use cases